Daniel-Aragao/TogglToJira/README.md

 # CLI tool to upload Toggl info into Jira
+This tool was created to be used with Toggl by getting all the data from Toggl during an interval and sending it to Jira.
+One option of use is that every day the tool is going to send the time logs automatically using a job software such as crontab

+> Currently it depends on the time track recorded previously in a third party tool and is not checking for duplicates

 ## Installing
 1. To begin with run `npm i` in the root of the project.
 1. Add the credentials